parashardhapola/scarf/docs/source/vignettes/cell_subsampling_tutorial.md

 ds.plot_layout(layout_key='RNA_UMAP', color_by='RNA_cell_density')
 ```

-The dowsampling algorithm also identififes regions of graph where cells form tightly connected groups by calculating mean shared nearest neighbours of each cell's nieghbours.
+The dowsampling algorithm also identififes regions of the graph where cells form tightly connected groups by calculating mean shared nearest neighbours of each cell's nieghbours.
 The tightly connected regions get a sampling award.
 These values can be accessed from under the cell metadata column `RNA_snn_value`

 ```python
 ds.plot_layout(layout_key='RNA_UMAP', color_by='RNA_snn_value')